llm-bible/llm-bible.github.io/_publications/bendel2023chatbot.markdown

 bibkey: bendel2023chatbot
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.14741"}
-tags: ['Agentic', 'Model Architecture', 'GPT']
+tags: ['Agentic', 'GPT', 'Model Architecture']
 ---
 Dead, extinct, and endangered languages have been preserved primarily through audio conservation and the collection and digitization of scripts and have been